SuperOfficeDocs/superoffice-docs/docs/online/migrate/index.md

 ### SuperOffice Admin check

-The migrator needs access to the SuperOffice admin client with a user with SuperOffice administrative rights.
+The migrator needs access to the SuperOffice Admin client with a user with SuperOffice administrative rights.

 **Before migrating you will need to go through the following steps in the administration client:**